Posted on Leave a comment

 Do electrolytes calm the nervous system?

-Is magnesium better than electrolytes for anxiety?
+Is magnesium better than electrolytes for anxiety or tension?

 Can I use magnesium and electrolytes together?